 The debut release was well received internationally.
 Prog Rock radio stations were adding tracks to their playlists and an award was given as “Debut Album of the Year” on Prog Rock.com.
 In a review from House of Prog.com affiliate Rob Rutz, Rob writes: “From the first recoil of the complex kit's snare drum, followed by locomotive-strength symphonic keys, listeners are propelled like shot in a sling into Cell15's powerful breakthrough debut album, "Chapter One."
 This is a driving progressive rock concept album that's befitting of the most-capable, well-powered sound system.
 Cell15's Chapter One album goes beyond masterful poly-rhythmic drums, full-bodied keyboards and driving bass, though.
 It's one hell of a story that portrays a dark life, capture and prison time, followed by twists of realization, understanding and an epic light show conclusion that begs for cathedral acoustics.
 Listeners are strapped into this soulfully sung script that was penned over a 20-year timeframe.
 Arranged and performed by veteran music artist Robert Richardson, Cell15 will remind listeners of Transatlantic, Genesis and IQ, but its classic rock influences and meaningful vocals would also entice any Kansas or Queen fan.”

 2015 was the year of forming the full time band to promote Cell15.
-After many auditions, a lineup of accomplished musicians was established.
-Introducing Shane Jones on guitar, Dan MacDonald on bass, Andrew Colyer on keyboards and Bill Brasso on drums, a musical bond was formed to pursue recording more progressive rock music with a killer show sure to excite any audience.
+After many auditions, a lineup of accomplished musicians was established, including Shane Jones on guitar, former Elephants of Scotland member Dan MacDonald on bass, Circuline's Andrew Colyer on keyboards and Bill Brasso on drums.
+A musical bond was formed to pursue recording more progressive rock music with a killer show sure to excite any audience.

 Prog Rock fans may be few but they are the most loyal and appreciative group of people who love the complexities of composition.
 Prog is the “Classical” music of today and will still be loved long after “Pop” music is forgotten.